 The first step toward repairing a chipped tooth is to get to the dentist.

 The next step is to have Dr. Stone assess the problem.
 Together, you can decide on the most appropriate for repairing your chipped tooth.
+Contact Us ASAP to schedule an appointment.

 Dr. Stone teaches dental implant therapy to dentists in two different locations: Atlantic Coast Dental Research Clinic at Palm Beach College and Broward Dental Research Clinic at Broward College.
 He is a specialist in tooth replacement, a Prosthodontist, and has been placing dental implants surgically since 1991.